 (b) analyse or examine any thing seized under this Act or any sample or samples of the thing.

-[Section 26A inserted by No. 44 of 1995 s.
+[Section 26A inserted: No. 44 of 1995 s.
 7.]

 27. Disposal of prohibited drugs and prohibited plants

 (1) If, in the case of a relevant thing which is seized or acquired and detained under section 26 —